Last Updated on

 The incoming coalition government of Luxembourg has announced that recreational cannabis will be made legal in the near future.
 Medical marijuana has already been legalized in June 2018, and by adding recreational use, Luxembourg would become the first country in the EU to fully legalize cannabis.

 Mexico officially declared the prohibition of non-commercial, recreational use of cannabis as unconstitutional on October 31.
-The country’s regulations on that matter underwent constant change during the years that lead up to this ruling.
+The country’s marijuana laws underwent a constant change during the years that lead up to this ruling.
 In 2009, the possession of small amounts was decriminalized and the medical use of cannabis was legalized in 2017.

 Related: Hope for Legal Marijuana in Mexico

-Mexico’s Supreme Court reasoning behind the new ruling in October reads as follows: “that right is not absolute, and the consumption of certain substances may be regulated, but the effects provoked by cannabis do not justify an absolute prohibition of its consumption.”
+Mexico’s Supreme Court reasoning behind the new marijuana policy in October reads as follows: “that right is not absolute, and the consumption of certain substances may be regulated, but the effects provoked by cannabis do not justify an absolute prohibition of its consumption.”

 Georgia’s strict anti-drug policy on cannabis came to an end on July 30.
 Until then the impending punishment for illegal involvement with marijuana was imprisonment for up to 14 years.
 Due to the new ruling by the Constitutional Court of Georgia, possession and consumption are now legal while sale and cultivation remain prohibited.